 In FY 2010, the first year of the grant, ACF published two Funding Opportunity Announcements (FOA), carried out a grant competition process, and awarded 32 Health Profession Opportunity Grants (HPOG) for five year project periods, including grants to five Tribal organizations.
 The fifth and final year of these initial grants will end on September 29, 2015.

 The Protecting Access to Medicare Act (enacted April 1, 2014), extends HPOG through FY 2015, which enables a new grant competition process for the program.
 It is expected that new grants will be for 60-month project periods with five 12-month budget periods.
 However, funding of HPOG projects beyond the first 12-month budget period will require the appropriation of additional funds not contained in the current authorizing legislation.

-Individuals who are eligible to participate in funded programs are those receiving assistance under a state TANF (Temporary Assistance for Needy Families) program and other low-income individuals.
+Individuals who are eligible to participate in the HPOG program are those receiving assistance under a state or tribal Temporary Assistance for Needy Families (TANF) program and other low-income individuals.